openhab/openhabian/docs/openhabian-amanda.md

 The result will be mailed to you (if your mail system was properly configured which is currently not the case with openHABian).

 You can run `amreport <config>` at any time to see a report on the last backup run for that config.

+Reminder: you have to be logged in as the `backup` user

 ```
 backup@pi:~$ amcheck openhab-dir